May 28, 2026

 The Cookie-Less Future

 Google’s planned deprecation of third-party cookies in Chrome marks the end of an era for digital marketing.
 While delayed several times, this change is coming and will fundamentally change how we collect customer data.
+Third-party data is often collected by data brokers and shared among multiple companies, which can lead to privacy and data quality concerns due to the lack of direct consumer relationships and consent.

 Zero-Party Data Results